silverRnk/Sort-Fold-Map/README.md

-"# Sort-Fold-Map"
+# Sort-Fold-Map
-Creating my version of Sort, Fold, and Map in C++
+- Creating my version of Sort, Fold, and Map in C++